UW Resident Group Photos

 Amber Atwater – faculty appointment at Duke University Medical Center Med/Derm

-Lindsey Bennett – private practice in California
+Lindsey Bennett – private practice in CA

 Current Residents